#

 - Congratulations!
 You now have Bass OS installed in the virtual machine.

-You could now select Reboot system now
+You could now select Reboot system now to start using Bass OS.

 #